The Amazing World of Gumball: Premise

-Various clips from episodes of The Amazing World of Gumball.

 The series revolves around the life of a 12-year-old cat named Gumball Watterson and his frequent shenanigans in the fictional American city of Elmore, California, accompanied by his adopted goldfish brother and best friend Darwin.
 Gumball's other family members—his intellectual sister Anais and stay-at-home father Richard, both rabbits, and workaholic mother Nicole, a cat—often find themselves involved in Gumball's exploits.
 Gumball attends school with his siblings at Elmore Junior High, where throughout the series he interacts with his various middle school classmates, most prominently his love interest Penny Fitzgerald.

-One prominent feature of the series since its third season is "The Void", a dimension inside of Elmore where all the universe's mistakes reside.
+One prominent feature of the series since its third season is "The Void", a dimension inside Elmore where all of the universe's mistakes reside.
 This includes references to aspects of reality as well as in-series elements.
-Rob is a background character from the first two seasons who became trapped in The Void after becoming "irrelevant".
+An episode from the revival series, "The Rewrite", establishes that the Void will end the show's universe when the series is cancelled, or if the main characters discover they are fictional.
+Rob is a background character from the first two seasons who became trapped in the Void after becoming "irrelevant".
 He later escapes in season 3, after which he becomes Gumball's nemesis and main antagonist.
-He is shown to be aware of his fictional existence in the season 4 episode "The Disaster", and his hatred towards Gumball is a result of his role as the protagonist.

 Episodes

-While most of the 11-minutes episodes premiered on their own and all are considered as individually released, the 11-minutes episodes of the series that Cartoon Network ordered were still originally produced in pairs of 22-minutes each.
-So was the case with The Amazing World of Gumball, with seasons 1-3 actually being produced by Cartoon Network Development Studios Europe in packages of two 11-minutes stories and being aired so outside of America.
-However, starting with Season 4, the rest of the series began to be produced as individual 11-minutes episodes, the same being the case of the special miniseries.

-Crossovers
+Seasons 1–3 were originally produced as twenty 22-minute episodes that consisted of two 11-minute segments, although in the U.S., the segments aired separately.
+Starting with season 4, the 11-minute segments were produced and aired individually worldwide, the same being the case with the spinoff miniseries Darwin's Yearbook and The Gumball Chronicles.

 On 17 September 2015, series creator Ben Bocquelet announced on his Twitter page that a crossover episode with an unknown show would air as part of the fifth season.
-This turned out to be the episode "The Puppets", which features characters and settings from Don't Hug Me I'm Scared.
+This turned out to be the episode "The Puppets".
 Additionally, "The Copycats" featured the characters interacting with ones similar to those from Miracle Star, a Chinese clone of the show.

-"The Boredom" featured characters from Clarence, Regular Show, and Uncle Grandpa making cameo appearances.

-Gumball made a cameo appearance on the Uncle Grandpa episode "Pizza Eve", along with other characters from other Cartoon Network shows.

-Gumball made a cameo appearance on the OK K.O.!
-Let's Be Heroes episode and Cartoon Network special "Crossover Nexus", along with other characters from other Cartoon Network shows.